benmvp/slides/2020/flashback/webdev.md

 **RESTART THE TIMER!!!!**

 - Welcome back from lunch!
-- This talk is called "Let's web dev like it's 1999!"
-- **QUESTION: So how many of you were developing in 1999?**
+- **QUESTION: So how many of you were developing back in 1999?**
 - Hoping to share a little about my dev story and walk down memory lane
-  * Or take a history lesson for most of you
+  * Or have a history lesson for most of you
-- Hopefully learn some new things along the way
+- We'll hopefully learn some new things along the way
-  * Appreciate where we are based on where we've come from
+  * And appreciate where we are, based on where we've come from
 - Not try to wreck your brain too much right after lunch